Generative AI and Sales Productivity: Field Experiments in Online Retail: Introduction

-Within each workflow, GenAI deployment was evaluated through a large-scale randomized field experiment, comparing the GenAI-enhanced workflow to a baseline version used as the control.
+Within each workflow, the GenAI deployment was evaluated through a large-scale randomized field experiment that compared the GenAI-enhanced workflow in the treatment group to a baseline version used in the control group.
 Notably, baseline workflows often included automation or human input but did not incorporate GenAI technologies.
-The treatment condition differed solely in the integration of GenAI, while prices and costs remained constant across conditions.
-Randomization occurred at the level of consumers—and in one case, products—with minimal overlap (less than 1\%) across experiments.
-For five of the seven experiments, we obtained detailed consumer/product-level transaction data, including expenditure, conversions, and clicks.
-For analysis, we aggregate these data to the consumer level (and to the product level in one experiment) and leverage consumer, seller, and product characteristics to study treatment effect heterogeneity.
-Our primary outcome is sales value, measured by total consumer expenditure, which—given fixed prices and workflow costs in our setting—serves as a proxy for revenue-based productivity.
-We also examine conversion rates, a standard performance metric in online retail that captures consumer experience.\\
+The treatment condition differed solely through the integration of GenAI, while prices, other inputs and the broader workflow environment remained constant across conditions.
+Randomization occurred at the level of consumers—and, in one case, products—with minimal overlap (less than 1\%) across experiments, enabling causal identification of the effects of GenAI on consumer behavior.
+For five of the seven experiments, we obtained detailed consumer- or product-level engagement and transaction data, including views, clicks, number of orders, expenditure, conversions, product returns, and customer ratings.
+For analysis, we aggregate these data to the consumer level (and to the product level in one experiment) and leverage consumer, seller, and product characteristics to study treatment-effect heterogeneity.
+Our primary outcome is sales value, measured by total consumer expenditure.
+We also examine conversion rates, a standard measure of consumer experience in online retail; cart value, which captures changes in purchase intensity among consumers who make a purchase; and returns and ratings, reflecting customer decision quality and ex post satisfaction.\\